nodeschool/discussions/README.md

 need help? or just wanna ask a question? [open an issue](https://github.com/nodeschool/discussions/issues) on this repo!

+NodeSchool organizers can have discussions [over here](https://github.com/nodeschool/organizers).
+If you want to create your own NodeSchool workshop, have a look at the [workshoppers repo](https://github.com/nodeschool/workshoppers).

 # NodeSchool Discussions Rules

 ## 1 - Be nice